yanivyacoby/harvard-cs290-instructional-materials/_posts/2023-04-21-once-per-semester-spring.md

 2. If your advisor(s) bring(s) up areas of growth, **it does NOT mean you're doing poorly**.
 You're in the beginning of your Ph.D. journey, so it is expected you have a lot to learn.
 3. **Do not push this off** until you feel certain your advisor(s) is/are happy with your progress.
 Many of us students have tendencies to “read tea leaves” (i.e. guess from facial expressions, messages, etc.) when trying to determine if our advisor(s) are happy with us, instead of asking explicitly.
 You may find that even at times you aren't certain your advisor(s) is/are happy with you, they actually are.

-** Instructions:** For each of the categories below, ask your advisor:
+**Instructions:** For each of the categories below, ask your advisor:
 1. What are my strengths?
 2. What are my areas of growth?

 Since you're a Ph.D. student just starting on their journey, there may be many areas of growth for you.
 This is, again, not an issue, but a natural product of where you are in the process.
-It is helpful, however, to agree with your advisor(s) on which of the above areas of growth are the highest priority for the next few weeks.
+It is helpful, however, to agree with your advisor(s) on which of the above areas of growth are the **highest priority** for the next few weeks.
-This will help ensure you’re not spreading yourself too thin.
+This will help ensure you're not spreading yourself too thin.
 As such, after discussing your strengths and areas of growth in every category below, ask your advisor(s) the following questions:
 1. Which of the areas of growth above should I focus on most in the next few weeks?
 2. What are concrete ways to improve in the above areas of growth?
 3. hen would it be helpful to check in again and re-evaluate how I'm doing?

-Lastly, don’t forget to thank your advisor(s) for their feedback and investment in your growth!
+Lastly, don't forget to **thank** your advisor(s) for their feedback and investment in your growth!

 ### Teamwork and interdependence